baaahs/chat/chromebooks/README.md

+# The Chromebook Girls

 We have purchased 3 chromebooks for the initial chat implementation.
 One is meant as a backup, which is good because one of the 3 that arrived is apparently enterprise locked still and we might not be able to defeat this before playa in 2019.

 This directory exists to collect notes about their specific configuration.
 The goal is to do as much of this remotely via ansible so that it is easily repeatable.

 That being said, we need to start with a base.
 In our case that is getting [GalliumOS](https://galliumos.org) up and running.
 So far for the two machines that have successfully been able to go into developer mode, I've managed to get Gallium running on at least one of them that I'm using for the test bed.

-At the moment it still is using the bootloader which puts up a nasty "developer" oriented screen, where you have to press CTRL-L to do a legacy boot.
-I need to investigate this further so that it completely bypasses all the ChromeOS crap.

 The [Official Dell Dissassembly Guide for 3120 Chromebooks](https://downloads.dell.com/Manuals/all-products/esuprt_laptop/esuprt_chromebook/chromebook-11-3120_User%27s%20Guide3_en-us.pdf).

 After removing the write protect screw from the motherboard (and in our case leaving it out so that we don't have to deal with this in the future), the Mr Chromebox [Firmware Utility Script](https://mrchromebox.tech/#fwscript) can be used to install the *Full ROM Firmware*.
 The reason for using this one is that it gets rid of all the Chrome stuff at the beginning.
 Does this mean we can't go back to ChromeOS?
 Probably.
 Do we care?
 Probably not.
+Becky was a rough girl who's write protect screw was stripped out probably by the refurbishing people, so after grinding at it a little with a dremel it was decided that popping a nearby resistor off the board was a better option.
+Don't mess with Texas.

 Running this script requires a root shell and then executing the super safe, just download this from the internet and execute as root, I'm sure nothing could ever go wrong script like so: